sunilkanaki17/SmartGlow-IoT-miniproject/README.md

 ## Android App

-1. Install the "Smart Glow" Android app on your device.
+1. Download and Install the "Smart Glow" Android app on your device.
 2. Launch the app and connect it to your NodeMCU ESP8266.
 3. Choose between Automatic and Manual modes.